sinbycos/TUNA/README.md

-This directory contains a single object tracker called TUNA ( Paper titled 'Tracking using Numerous Anchor points' , submitted to MVA).
+This directory contains a single object tracker called TUNA ( Paper titled 'Tracking using Numerous Anchor points').

 It uses binary, color and keypoint features for object tracking.